 As I stood in front of my painting in silence an admirer of the arts stood next to me and reverently contemplated the painting, also in silence.
 Knowing I was the artist he first looked at the title and then asked me THE question: Steve, what does it mean?

-Now, I had been trained in the ways of the Jedi masters in graduate school and had spent countless hours agonizing over the correct choice of words to describe the significance and importance of my art.
+Now, I had been trained in the sacred halls of the university and had spent countless hours agonizing over the correct choice of words to describe the significance and importance of my art.
 But horror of horrors, without thinking and ignoring all of my training I calmly said “it’s just a corn field.”
 As our eyes met I could see his expression go from deep contemplation to disbelief in what he had just heard.
 I could hear my heart pounding and desperately tried to think of something, anything to cover for my mistake.

 He backed up a bit and then his look of disbelief turned to a big grin and said, “you sly dog, I know exactly what you are doing.”
 Wisely, I shut up and let him talk.
 “Your cornfield is just a metaphor for man, and man’s inhumanity to man.”
 He waited for me to speak, but I didn’t, I just nodded with just a hint of a smile.
 With a sense of great satisfaction he turned and seemed to enjoy my painting all the more.